 Rosalind Franklin was able to take an X-ray image of the DNA, and the two men expanded on it.
 Thus, we were able to understand the chemical components in addition to the DNA’s structure and how this contributes to DNA replication

-DNA Replication – It Follows Directions.
+DNA Replication – It Follows Directions

-Watson and Crick proposed that the specific pairing of the DNA’s bases account for its ability to be copied.
+Watson and Crick proposed that the specific pairing of the DNA’s bases accounts for its ability to be copied.
 Their model predicted that when a double helix replicates, each of the resulting strands will have one old strand from the parental molecule and another newly created strand.
 This model came to be known as the semiconservative model because half of the parental strand is maintained in the daughter strands (hence it is conserved).

-In concept the process is simple but in cells, it requires the coordination of many enzymes and other proteins.
+In concept the process is simple, but in cells, it requires the coordination of many enzymes and other proteins.

 Replication of DNA begins at particular sites called origins of replication, short stretches of specific DNA sequences.
-Proteins attach at the sites to separate the strands of the helix and replication ensues in both directions, creating replication “bubbles”.
+Proteins attach at the sites to separate the strands of the helix and replication ensues in both directions, creating replication “bubbles.”

 Imagine the DNA helix as two parallel lines; proteins will attach at different points of that line, opposite each other, and separate the lines at those points creating a bubble.

 As the bubbles grow while separating the lines, new lines will get created until such time that the original parallel lines get separated but will be paired with new lines.
-In terms of chemical composition, a DNA strand has two ends: the 3’ (“three-prime”) end and 5’ (“five-prime”) end which refers to the carbon atom of the nucleotide sugar.
+In terms of chemical composition, a DNA strand has two ends: the 3’ (“three-prime”) end and the 5’ (“five-prime”) end which refers to the carbon atom of the nucleotide sugar.
 The 3’ carbon atom is attached to an -OH group while the 5’ carbon is attached to the phosphate group.

-Each DNA strand runs in the opposite direction to the other and this contributes to DNA replication, offering directionality.
+Each DNA strand runs in the opposite direction to the other, and this contributes to DNA replication, offering directionality.

 In addition to adding sequences to the DNA chain, DNA polymerase also proofreads to remove bases paired incorrectly during replication.
 Together with DNA ligase, the two proteins also repair DNA damaged by radiation or other toxic chemicals from the environment.

 We have been introduced to DNA and how it replicates.
-Next, we will look at how the DNA becomes a template for the characteristics and features we all see from the different life forms all around us.
+Next, we will look at how DNA becomes a template for the characteristics and features we all see from the different life forms around us.

-Gene Expression – From DNA to RNA to Protein.
+Gene Expression – From DNA to RNA to Protein

 We can now define genotype and phenotype based on the structure and function of DNA.